AriannaSammarchi/Workshop-on-Data-Representation-DDC-2023/README.md

 [Visualization](5_Visualizations.pdf) an introduction to ggplot2 package with simple examples on histograms, scatterplots, and barcharts.

-[Analysis Examples](6_Modeling.pdf) three short tutorials on regression, logistic regression, and classifier training in R.

 [Presentation](Rwrkshp.pdf) is the slide deck for the whole workshop.

-[Assignment](Assignment.pdf) is a short list of tasks to be carried out prior to coming to the second session.

 -------
-## Material adapted from: How I Learned to Stop Worrying and Love the R Console by [Irfan E Kanat](http://irfankanat.com)
+## Material taken and adapted from: How I Learned to Stop Worrying and Love the R Console by [Irfan E Kanat](http://irfankanat.com)

 ![Creative Commons 4](figures/cc.png) How I Learned to Stop Worrying and Love the R Console by [Irfan E Kanat](http://irfankanat.com) is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 Based on a work at [http://github.com/iekanat/rworkshop](http://github.com/iekanat/rworkshop).